Dr Jill Juergensen

 Academic and research departments

-Department of Strategy and International Business, Surrey Business School.About
+Strategy and International Business, Surrey Business School, Institute for Sustainability.About

 Biography

 Jill’s main research area focuses on SMEs, organisational learning, innovation and international business activities such as exporting and international alliances.
-Her work has been published in leading International Business journals such as International Business Review.
-Jill also frequently serves as a reviewer to top journals such as Journal of International Business Studies (JIBS), R&D Management, Multinational Business Review (MBR) and Journal of International Management (JIM).
+Her work has been published in leading academic journals such as International Business Review and Multinational Business Review.
+With a growing research interest in innovation and sustainability, Jill is a Sustainability Fellow with the Institute for Sustainability.
+Finally, she also frequently serves as a reviewer to top journals such as Journal of International Business Studies (JIBS), Global Strategy Journal, R&D Management and Journal of International Management (JIM).
 Her quality as a reviewer has been recognized by the prestigious ‘Best Reviewer Award’ for the International Management (IM) Division of the Academy of Management.

-Jill specialises in teaching modules on International Business and Strategy at both undergraduate (UG) and graduate (PG) level.
+Jill specialises in teaching modules on International Business, Sustainability and Strategy at both undergraduate (UG) and graduate (PG) level.

 Beyond her academic contributions, Jill has prior experience in Finance (commodity trading) and Digital Marketing and continues her dialogue with practicing managers from innovative manufacturing firms.
 Originally from Germany, Jill has cultivated a curious and international mindset, having lived across Australia, Belgium, Canada, Germany, Netherlands and UK.